tripledes/fedora-ps4-pppwn-howto/README.md

 # PS4 PPPwn with Fedora (aarch64)

-**DISCLAIMER**: This work is based on the work published by others and its meant to serve as a reference for getting it work on Fedora(RPI)
+**DISCLAIMER**: This work is based on the work published by others and its meant to serve as a reference for getting it to work on a RPI 3 B+ running Fedora 40.

 ## Prerequisites